dgacias/vsgfxdisabler/README.md

 ## INSTALLATION
 Download vsgfxdisabler.ps1 and place it in your "img" directory.
 In my case the path is [Vampire survivors installation dir]\resources\app\.webpack\renderer\assets\img\
+It should be the directory that contains the items.json, items.png, vfx.json and vfx.png files.

-Right click on the powershell file and "Run with powershell".
-Wait some seconds for the program to load and you can start disabling the effects you do not want to see on screen.
+Right click on the powershell file and select "Run with powershell".
+Wait some seconds for the program to load all the images from the game and you can start disabling the effects you do not want to see on screen.

 Remember to save the changes!